couchbaselabs/docs-ng/content/sync-gateway/sg-3100-authorize.markdown

 The URL for a user account is `/databasename/_user/name`, where databasename is the configured name of the database and name is the user name.
 The content of the resource is a JSON document with the following properties:

-* `name`: The user name (same as in the URL path).
-Names must consist only of alphanumeric ASCII characters or underscores.

-* `admin_channels`: Describes the channels that the user is granted access to by the administrator.
-The value is an array of channel-name strings.
+* `admin_channels`: Lists the channels that the user is granted access to by the administrator.
+The value is an array of channel name strings.

+* `admin_roles`: An array of strings that contains a list of roles that the user is explicitly granted access to through the Admin REST API.

 * `all_channels`: Like `admin_channels` but also includes channels the user is given access to by other documents via a sync function.
 This is a derived property and changes to it will be ignored.

-* `roles`: An optional array of strings that contain the roles the user belongs to.
+* `disabled`: This property is usually not included. if the value is set to `true`, access for the account is disabled.

+* `email`: The user's email address.
+This property is optional, but Persona login needs it.

+* `name`: The user name (the same name used in the URL path).
+Names must consist only of alphanumeric ASCII characters or underscores.

 * `password`: In a PUT or POST request, you can set the user's password with this property.
 It is not returned by a GET request.

-* `disabled`: This property is usually not included. if the value is set to `true`, disables access for that account.

-* `email`: The user's email address.
-This property is optional, but Persona login needs it.
+* `roles`: An optional array of strings that contain the roles the user belongs to.

-You can create a new user by sending a PUT request to its URL, or by sending a POST request to `/$DB/_user/`.
+You can create a new user by sending a PUT request to its URL or by sending a POST request to `/$DB/_user/`.

 ### Anonymous Access